kannibalox/PtpUploader/README.md

 nano ~/.config/ptpuploader/config.yml # Edit config file as desired
 ```
 When running in docker, be sure to enter the address to rTorrent's SCGI port (**not** ruTorrent's port).
-2. Start the daemon in the background
+2. Build the image and start the daemon in the background
 ```bash
 sudo docker build -t ptpuploader . sudo docker run ptpuploader -d \